lueur

 The useful way to read this restaurant is as a value-conscious Modern Cuisine booking in Quebec City.
 The Bib Gourmand recognition matters because it signals quality relative to spend, not luxury branding.
 That is the strongest reason to consider lueur: the restaurant has been recognized for delivering value within its category.

-lueur is worth considering when the goal is a modern Quebec City dinner with a controlled spend.
+lueur works when the goal is a modern Quebec City dinner with a controlled spend.
 For comparison, Chez Boulay - Bistro Boréal may appeal to diners considering a different style of dining, while Ambre Buvette is another option to compare when choosing where to book.

 Who should book it, who should look elsewhere

-Book this for diners who want a dinner centered on Modern Cuisine, a $$ price range, confirmed recognition rather than unverified details.
+Book this for diners who want a dinner centered on Modern Cuisine, a $$ price range, confirmed recognition.
 It is also a sensible choice for visitors comparing restaurants by cuisine, price, recognition rather than by a single dish or chef name.

-For groups or special requests, confirm directly with the restaurant, since no verified private-room, capacity, or accommodation details are listed here.
+For groups or special requests, confirm directly with the restaurant.
 For a dinner where timing matters, the practical constraint is the limited dinner schedule: lueur is open Thursday through Sunday from 5:30–9 PM and closed Monday through Wednesday.

 The booking case is strongest for dinner, since that is the listed service window.
 If the trip includes only one serious meal, compare lueur with other dining options such as Ambre Buvette, Chez Boulay - Bistro Boréal, La Planque, Le Parlementaire, or Ouroboros based on the kind of evening you want.